statsig-io/docs/docs/statsig-warehouse-native/features/id-resolution.md

 # Considerations

-Deduplicating records can lead to results, so Statsig preforms two extra health checks on this kind of experiment.
+Deduplicating records can lead to biased results, so Statsig preforms two extra health checks on this kind of experiment.

 - Statsig will check your deduplication rate and warn you if it is unusually high.
 It's expected that some secondary IDs will have multiple logged-out IDs due to users using different devices or clearing browser history